Yashver1/SC1015---group-project/README.md

 As such for our EDA, we decided to do the following:
    - Exploring the Categorical Features to analyse the distribution of values within each feature and observe any patterns
-   - Correlation Analysis throigh a heatmap
+   - Correlation Analysis through a heatmap
    - Exploring the Numerical Features using **Univariate Analysis** to visualize their distributions
    - Exploring through **Bivariate Analysis** but before that we found the **Statistical Dispersion and Variation** as some features behaved like constant features
    - Lastly, we look at the problem of **GroundTruth** to see if there is a problem of Class Imbalance.